mrwiora/pki-tutorial/docs/simple/index.rst

         -out ca/signing-ca.crt \
         -extensions signing_ca_ext

+With the ``openssl ca`` command we issue a certificate based on the CSR.
+The command takes its configuration from the [ca] section of the :doc:`configuration file <root-ca.conf>`.
-With the ``openssl ca`` command we create a certificate from the CSR.
-Note that it is the root CA that issues the signing CA certificate; the signing CA is *subordinate* to the root CA.
+Note that it is the root CA that issues the signing CA certificate!
+Note also that we attach a different set of extensions.

 3. Operate Signing CA